 This should really stick in your head: Talking to your existing followers can bring you new followers, if you do it right.
 So get out there and engage with people!

-4. Reach Many People By Helping Just ONE Person Buffer this
+4. Reach Many People By Helping Just ONE Person

 When your conversations are easy to understand, other people can be helped by them.
 This is particularly true when you’re helping someone solve a problem, or sharing informational links.